General ravings, Potshots

 Dear Reader,

-I present below the complete text of a weird yet strangely interesting ‘Pilot’ project proposal for bank finance from India Bulls & Ghotala Bank; I found it in an envelope lying near Reserve Bank of India on Parliament Street, New Delhi.
+I present below the complete text of a weird yet strangely interesting ‘Pilot’ project proposal for bank finance, that seems to have been submitted to a certain ‘India Bulls & Ghotala Bank’.
+I found this document in an envelope lying on the pavement near Reserve Bank of India on Parliament Street, New Delhi.

-I’m not sure whether to take it seriously or notand I can’t seem to locate this India Bulls & Ghotala Bank either.
+I’m not sure whether to take it seriously or not…and I can’t seem to locate this India Bulls & Ghotala Bank either.
 What do you think I should do?

 A. Personal Profile